-Data Breaches have been all over the news lately, but what do they mean exactly when they say “Data Breach”?
-There are three different types of data breaches—Physical, Electronic, and Skimming.
+Data Breaches have been all over the news lately, but what exactly is meant by the term “Data Breach”?
+There are three different types of data breaches—physical, electronic, and skimming.

 Three Types of Data Breaches

 A physical breach involves the physical theft of documents or equipment containing cardholder account data such as cardholder receipts, files, PCs, and POS systems.
-It can also be referred to as corporate espionage.
+It can also be referred to as corporate espionage, and items at risk include:

 - Laptop and Desktop Computers